Biliary Tract Cancer

 - FDA-Approved Targets: FGFR2 fusions (pemigatinib, futibatinib), IDH1 mutations (ivosidenib), BRAF V600E, HER2 amplification, MSI-H

-- Substantial Survival Benefits: FGFR inhibitors extend median OS from 37 to 123 months in fusion-positive patients
+- Substantial Survival Benefits: FGFR inhibitors achieve median OS of 17.5-21.7 months in previously treated fusion-positive patients

 - Overcomes Tissue Limitations: 26.8% tissue biopsy failure rate; ctDNA provides alternative for molecular profiling